 Cost of Migration

 Remember how we said time is money?
 A migration project has associated costs, and these go beyond mere data transfer rates.
-As you are tracking the cost of your cloud migration, be sure to factor in:
+As you are tracking the cost of your cloud migration, be sure to also factor in:

 - The cost of re-architecting applications to make them cloud-native

 - Time management spends planning and overseeing the migration process

 50 percent of cloud migration costs are for labor, according to a brief by Forrester (as reported by TechRepublic).
 Connectria knows cloud migration.
 During the assessment phase, we’ll provide an in-depth assessment of your environment and app dependencies along with a proposed plan, methodology, cost, and timeline.